torcado194/scritch-player/README.md

 > Defaults to the file name if not specified

 \
+`cover` (optional)
+> The name of the file in the /media folder for the cover image for this track.
+> This will replace the main cover image when this track is playing, and uses the same theme options (such as `coverSize`)
+> **NOTE:** this will have no effect when the media is a video, the video display takes precedence.

+\
 `feature` (optional)
 > If `true`, sets this file as the "featured" track, which will queue up first when loading the page.
 > Can be either `true` or `false`